ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Examples of these events are change of ownership, factory reset and on-boarding into an IoT device management system.
 A device may have both a UEID and SUEID, neither, one or the other.

+There are privacy considerations for SUEID's.
+See {{ueidprivacyconsiderations}}.

 ~~~~CDDL
 {::include cddl/sueid.cddl}